pavan541/TextProcessing/README.md

 # TextProcessing
 Applying some basic Natural Language Processing techniques e.g.: Parts of speech tagging ,  Named entity Recognizer and Stemming

-* We have organized thw project as below,
+* We have organized the project as below,
   * src/
     * classifiers/
     * text-mining/
-  * taggers
+    * taggers/

+This project was setup to perform, first, the parts-of-speech tagging using the Standford NLP parser.

 Stanford Log-linear Part-Of-Speech Tagger